 Former proton patient and BOB member, Markus Mittermayr, certainly didn’t let prostate cancer slow him down; in fact, we think Markus “sped up” after receiving proton therapy in 2010.
 Two years after his treatment ended, he completed his first Ironman Triathlon in New York City.
 His overall time was twelve hours, forty-three minutes, forty-six seconds.
 “Not bad for a 2.4 mile swim, 112 mile bike ride, and then a 26.2 mile run,” Markus said.
 We agree!
 Way to go, Markus!

-Update: Markus is running the New York City marathon in November of 2014.
-Currently, he runs six days each week for 48 miles.
+Update 2014: Markus ran the New York City marathon in November 2014.
+Currently, he runs six days a week for 48 miles.
 In the next few weeks, it will increase to 56 miles.
 You are an inspiration, Markus!

 Rode Bicycle from Buffalo to Albany a Year After Treatment (and He's Still Going, Seven Years Later)